Livent (LTHM) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from Livent as it approaches its next earnings report date.
-On that day, Livent is projected to report earnings of $0.36 per share, which would represent year-over-year growth of 350%.
+Livent will be looking to display strength as it nears its next earnings release, which is expected to be February 14, 2023.
+The company is expected to report EPS of $0.36, up 350% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $242.1 million, up 96.99% from the prior-year quarter.

 It is also important to note the recent changes to analyst estimates for Livent.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.06% lower.
-Livent currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 2.06% lower within the past month.
+Livent is currently a Zacks Rank #4 (Sell).

-In terms of valuation, Livent is currently trading at a Forward P/E ratio of 13.07.
-This represents a discount compared to its industry's average Forward P/E of 13.81.
+Investors should also note Livent's current valuation metrics, including its Forward P/E ratio of 13.72.
+This valuation marks a discount compared to its industry's average Forward P/E of 14.15.

 The Chemical - Specialty industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 181, which puts it in the bottom 29% of all 250+ industries.
+This group has a Zacks Industry Rank of 180, putting it in the bottom 29% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.